codeigniter4/shield/docs/4 - authorization.md

 #### addGroup()

 Adds one or more groups to a user.
-If a group doesn't exist, a `Sparks\Shield\Authorization\AuthorizationException` is thrown.
+If a group doesn't exist, a `CodeIgniter\Shield\Authorization\AuthorizationException` is thrown.

 ```php